DEVSENSE/phptools-docs/docs/vscode/configuration.md

 ![Enter License Key](imgs/enter-license-key.png)

-The activation requires an Internet connection and will reload your main VSCode window.
+The activation requires an Internet connection.
 The successful installation is confirmed with the following popup window:

 ![Enter License Key](imgs/activation-succeeded-vscode.png)

-## Setting PHP
+## PHP requirements

+Testing and debugging features require the [PHP](https://secure.php.net/) program to be installed and configured.
+It is recommended to use PHP 7.0 or newer, however PHP 5.4 and newer are supported as well.

+**Running tests and built-in development server** requires `php` with extensions `dom`, `json`, `mbstring` and `xmlwriter`.
+Either install `php` globally, so the command `php` works across the system, or set `php.executablePath` setting within VSCode's Settings pointing to PHP executable.

+**Debugging locally** requires the [Xdebug](https://xdebug.org/) extension installed and enabled.
+See [Xdebug configuration](debug/xdebug) for more information.

+### Recommended

+- PHP 7.0 or newer
+- PHP extensions `dom`, `xsl`, `mbstring`
+- PHP extension `xdebug` with the following options in your `php.ini`:
+  - `xdebug.remote_enable = 1`
+  - `xdebug.remote_autostart = 1`

 ## Relate links